 f) Recommendation: An answer to a Question or part of a Question, which, within the scope of existing knowledge and the research carried out by study groups and adopted in accordance with established procedures, may provide guidance on technical, organizational, tariff-related and operational matters, including working methods, may describe a preferred method or proposed solution for undertaking a specific task, or may recommend procedures for specific applications.
 These Recommendations should be sufficient to serve as a basis for international cooperation.

 g) Report: A technical, operational or procedural statement, prepared by a study group on a given subject related to a current Question.
-Several types of reports are defined in § 11.1 of section 2.
+Several types of reports are defined in § 11.1 of section 2. {Procedure for approval of reports needs to be added.}

 1.13 Voting